Are you looking for alternatives to alcoholics anonymous (AA)?

-Recovery methods or tools that have been put into place to help keep you on a sober path are not a one size fits all type of deal.
+Recovery methods or tools put into place to help keep you on a sober path are not a one size fits all type of deal.
 Everyone is different.
-What works for one, may not work for others.
-And, not liking your program will almost definitely hinder your success.
+What works for one may not work for others.
+And not liking your program will almost definitely hinder your success.

-Many people find that Alcoholics Anonymous (AA) is a saving grace when they are thrown out into the world as a newly sober being.
-Yet, others have dislikes of the program that they cannot look beyond, such as the references to a “higher power” or the idea of a 12-step program.
+Many people find that Alcoholics Anonymous (AA) is a saving grace when they are thrown out into the world as a newly sober beings.
+Yet, others dislike the program that they cannot look beyond, such as the references to a “higher power” or the idea of a 12-step program.

 Here are some alternatives to alcoholics anonymous you may be interested in joining.